eddwatts/luci-app-parental-privacy-vlan/README.md

 - Specific ACCEPT rules for DHCP (UDP 67), DNS (TCP/UDP 53), ICMP, and UPnP (UDP 1900) so miniupnpd can serve consoles
 - DNS interception: all DNS queries (TCP/UDP 53) are redirected back to the router via DNAT for both IPv4 and IPv6, preventing bypass
 - Internet schedule block: installs a `kids→wan` REJECT rule at cron time rather than toggling radios — no disruptive WiFi restart, wired devices blocked identically to wireless ones

-### DNS filtering

-- DHCP Option 6 pushes a family-safe DNS (default: Cloudflare 1.1.1.3 / 1.0.0.3 for Families) to every kids device
-- Configurable from the wizard; choices include Cloudflare Families, CleanBrowsing Family, and OpenDNS FamilyShield
-- Primary LAN DNS is also configurable (Quad9, Cloudflare, AdGuard, ISP)

-### SafeSearch enforcement

-- Forces SafeSearch on Google (all regional domains), Bing, YouTube Restricted Mode, and DuckDuckGo via dnsmasq CNAME records
-- Works at DNS level — no DPI, no SSL inspection, no accounts needed

-### DNS-over-HTTPS (DoH) blocking

-- Prevents browsers from silently bypassing the DNS filter using encrypted DNS (DoH) on port 443
-- Blocks known DoH provider IPs (Cloudflare, Google, Quad9, AdGuard, OpenDNS, CleanBrowsing) for both TCP and UDP (HTTP/3)
-- Uses nftables sets on OpenWrt 22.03+ with an iptables fallback for older kernels; IPv4 and IPv6 providers both covered

 ### Time scheduling